aykerigma/Aigerim-portfolio-TSWD/final_project_aigerim_massabayeva.md

 ### Method and Medium

-I am planning to use Floursih and Tableau for creating charts and Shorthand for making the final project.
+I am planning to use mostly Floursih for creating charts and Shorthand for making the final project.
+I want to make some of the charts interactive, so that the reader can highlight a country or a company and see only its progression.
+I think Flourish interactive charts can be used for that.
+I also want to create a consistent color language, that's why Flourish can be useful here.
+Shorthand will give me the opportunity to create a separate page that can be shared.
+And I like the idea of having a longread with all the relevant information and graphics.